-Is your favorite store trumpeting a 50 percent off sale or other price-slashing offers that seem too good to resist?
+Is your favorite store trumpeting a 50% off sale or other price-slashing offers that seem too good to resist?
 Think twice before you plunk down your hard-earned cash.

 Most of us love bargains and feel the thrill of victory when we snare them.
 But what you might not realize is that the half-off sales are likely not where you’ll find the “bargains.”

-In fact, when an item is advertised as 50 percent off, you may really be paying more than if you bought it at the “regular” price.
-And, some of those screaming deals that you think you’re getting through online discount and coupon sites are the digital equivalent of the brick-and-mortar price deception.
+In fact, when an item is advertised as 50% off, you may be paying more than if you bought it at the “regular” price.
+And, some of those screaming deals that you think you’re getting through online discount and coupon sites are the digital equivalent of that brick-and-mortar price deception.

 So, understand this and avoid being manipulated.

 In the past, J.C.
 Penney, Kohl’s, Macy’s and Bloomingdale’s all have been sued for misleading bargain-hunting customers with the use of high-percentage-off deals.

 In some cases, the price listed as the “original” was two times the manufacturer’s suggested retail price, reported Money.
 That meant the “discount” of 50% or more left a buyer paying more than the original manufacturer’s suggested retail price.

 Stacy Johnson, founder of Money Talks News, offers another tale of how an alleged “great deal” is often less than it appears.
 He cites the example of a Samsung TV on Amazon selling for about $600.
 That is 20%, or about $150, off the “list price” of $750.
 Looks like a good deal, right?